Ukraine Secures 1 Bn Euros In Aid to Get Through Winter - UrduPoint

 "They want to put us into darkness and it will fail, thanks to our partners all over the world," Shmygal told delegates.

-Melitopol is an important transport hub for Russia forces in the region of Zaporizhzhia and is key for Ukraine's hopes of liberating the south of the country.
+Melitopol is an important transport hub for Russian forces in the region of Zaporizhzhia and is key for Ukraine's hopes of liberating the south of the country.

 He did not specify the extent of the damage, but images on his social media accounts showed that a middle section of the bridge had collapsed.